-- All Group A electives must be selected for award of the Certificate III in Individual Support (Ageing) and all remaining electives must be selected from Group D. - All Group B electives must be selected for award of the Certificate III in Individual Support (Disability). - At least four units from Group C electives must be selected for award of the Certificate III in Individual Support (Home and Community). - Where two specialisations are completed award of the qualification would read Certificate III in Individual Support (Ageing, Home and Community).
+- All Group A electives must be selected for award of the Certificate III in Individual Support (Ageing). - All Group B electives must be selected for award of the Certificate III in Individual Support (Disability). - All Group A and all Group B electives must be selected for award of the Certificate III in Individual Support (Ageing and Disability).